 Kvas is a traditional beverage, quite refreshing in summer time, so-called Russian Coca-Cola.
-It is known as slightly fermented rye bread drink.
+It is known as a slightly fermented rye bread drink.
 It contains less than 1 % of alcohol, so even children are allowed to drink it.
-Once tasted this soft drink in Russian during the Moscow tour with Moscow tour guide, you want to make it in your home country.
+Once tasted this soft drink in Russia during the Moscow tour with Moscow tour guide, you want to make it in your home country.
 Please follow the directions of the recipe.

 2 1/2 quarts

 • Stale dark rye bread, cubed -- 1 pound

 • Water -- 3 quarts